jchack1/serverless-appsync-chat/README.md

 Still in progress

-Chat app built with Serverless Framework, AWS Appsync, and TypeScript
+Chat app built with Serverless Framework and AWS Appsync